-SMTA is honored to announce Yi Zhou, a graduate student at the Georgia Institute of Technology, has been selected as the winner of the 2021 Charles Hutchins Educational Grant.
+SMTA is honored to announce Rajesh Sharma Sivasubramony, a graduate student at Binghamton University, has been selected as the winner of the 2022 Charles Hutchins Educational Grant.

 The Charles Hutchins Educational Grant was established in memory of past SMTA president, educator, mentor, and industry colleague, Dr. Charles Hutchins.
 The $8000 grant has been presented annually since 1998 to a full time graduate-level student pursuing a degree and working on thesis research in electronics assembly, electronics packaging, or a related field.

-The SMTA will begin accepting applications for the 2022 Charles Hutchins Educational Grant in early 2022.
-View details at the website: smta.org/page/hutchins-grant
+The SMTA will begin accepting applications for the 2023 Charles Hutchins Educational Grant in early 2023.
+View details at the website: https://smta.org/page/hutchins-grant

 SMTA – A Global Association Working at a Local Level